Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 90 Diplomas have been awarded.

 Daniel Basterfield NDB

 Daniel grew up with beekeeping around him, earning pocket money by clipping and marking queens.
 Having spent 15 years working in large companies, he returned to the family beekeeping business in Devon, expanding the business and building a brand new Honey Farm raising queens and selling honey.
 Dan holds his BBKA Master Beekeepers and Microscopy certificate.
-He is an active member of the Bee Farmers Association, and a Trustee of the International Bee Research Association (IBRA) as well as Vice-Chairman of the NDB Examinations board.
+He is an active member of the Bee Farmers Association, and a Trustee of the International Bee Research Association (IBRA) as well as Chairman of the NDB Examination board.
 Back to Top

 Ken Basterfield B.Sc.(Hons), C.Eng, MIET, NDB